 Trade receivables are valued at their nominal value.
-They are classified as current assets and their allocation in the table of maturity receivables (up to one year/more than one year) is based on their expected due date.
+They are classified as current assets and their allocation in the table of maturity receivables (up to one year/more than one year) is based on their contractual due date.

-An impairment loss is recognized when the inventory value is lower than the book value.
+An impairment is recognized when the fair value is lower than the book value.

-Accrued income related to receivable items is analyzed as follows:
+Accrued income relating to receivable items is broken down as follows:

-In Keuros 31.12.2022 31.12.2021
+In Keuros 12/31/2023 12/31/2022

-Customers- invoices to be issued 18 058 1 645
+Customers - invoices to be invoiced 23,584 18,058

-Accrued interest expense 622 195
+Accrued interest expense 1,168 622

-State- accrued income 539
+State - accrued income - 539

-Other accrued income - 131
+Other accrued income - -

-Total 19 219 1 971
+Total 24,752 19,219

-5.2 Cash and cash equivalents
+5.2 Marketable securities and cash

-Cash and cash equivalents are as follows:
+Cash and cash equivalents is summarized as follows: